104. Song No. 1,394: “Brokedown Luck,” Nicole Atkins

 Goodnight Rhonda Lee, 2017

-I mean, yeah, exploring the whys of going sober isn’t exactly relatable content but an album full of rock-solid songs that rock is still irresistible no matter the alien terrain it traverses.
+I mean, yeah, exploring the whys of going sober isn’t exactly relatable content but an album full of solid songs that soulfully rock is still irresistible no matter the alien terrain it traverses.

 Despite being another powerhouse talent coming out of Jersey, it took a mixed CD from a friend in New England for Nicole Atkins to get on my radar.
 From that crushing, anthemic first impression from “Kill the Headlights” befitting one of the most flawless debut albums ever to the pandemic-blessing of her most recent album, Atkins churns out consistently kick-ass collections of tunes.